Numerical stability of the Hyperbolic Formulation of the Constraint equations for $\mathbb{T}^3$ cosmological space-times: Numerical approach

 where $\tilde{u}_{k_0k_1k_2}$ are the spectral coefficients and the $b_{k_0,k1,k2}(x_{0},x_{1},x_{2})$ are the 3-D Fourier basis

 Using this approach, we can compute all the spatial derivatives of the $\{ \bsym{U}(r_n,x_1,x_2)\}^{n=N_r}_{n=0}$ on the grid points of $\Sigma$.
-Second, by means of eqs. (\ref{gamma3d}) and, (\ref{K3d}), we can reconstruct the components of the 3D-tensor $\gamma_{ab}$ and $K_{ab}$.
+Second, by means of eqs. (\ref{gamma3d}) and, (\ref{K3d}), we can reconstruct the components of the $3$-dimensional tensor $\gamma_{ab}$ and $K_{ab}$.
 Thus, if define